-And thank you all in advance for any love you’re willing to send Sarah’s way.
+And thank you all in advance for any love you’re willing to send Ashar’s way.
 It means a TON!

 I talked last month about how we’d recently discovered Outschool.
 It’s a platform for independent online K-12 classes taught by all sorts of people – from certified teachers to hobbyists to trade professionals – and it’s amazing.

-In addition to the classes I mentioned in March, Sarah has now completed three courses in a series called “The Butterfly Effect,” which is a look at a famous person and how that individual changed history.
-They’re taught by an awesome lady named Barb Ve, who Sarah loves.
+In addition to the classes I mentioned in March, Ashar has now completed three courses in a series called “The Butterfly Effect,” which is a look at a famous person and how that individual changed history.
+They’re taught by an awesome lady named Barb Ve, who Ashar loves.
 In April, we had:

 - The Butterfly Effect: Amelia Earhart